Shoukox/CSharpOsuAPI/README.md

 # CSharpOsuAPI
-A library that allow you to work with osu API!\n
+A library that allow you to work with osu API!
 For Example:
 Getting main class osuApi osuapi = new osuApi(osuToken);